artslay/abyssal_nx/README.md

     ├── content/
     └── native/
 ```

-The Android libraries and game data must be obtained from the original Android version of the game.

 ## Obtaining the game files

 The required native libraries are located in the Android APK: